 ForSaleByOwner.com has a rating of 4.2 out of 5 stars on Best Company.

-» ForSaleByOwner.com Reviews: Read this blog to learn more.
+» ForSaleByOwner.com Reviews: Read our in-depth review to learn if you should opt for ForSaleByOwner.com

-👉 Our Take: ForSaleByOwner.com offers a free listing, but without MLS exposure, your property won’t reach local buyers or agents in South Carolina.
-We recommend them if you’re a marketing pro, but if not, you likely won’t get any offers.
+👉 Our Take: ForSaleByOwner.com offers a free listing, but without MLS exposure, your property won’t reach local buyers or agents in your area.
+We recommend them if you're a marketing pro, but if not, you likely won’t get any offers.

 2. Zillow

-Zillow offers only 1 listing plan to home sellers:
+Zillow offers only 1 FSBO listing plan to home sellers:

 - FSBO Listing on Zillow – $0: You can list your home for free on Zillow’s FSBO platform and on Trulia.
-However, it is not listed on MLS.
-This limits the visibility to other real estate websites.
+However, your home won’t be on the MLS.
+This limits your home’s exposure.

 You should consider these points while choosing Zillow:

-- No Fees: You can list your home on Zillow’s FSBO website free of charge.
+- No Listing Fee: You can list your home on Zillow’s FSBO website for free with a video and unlimited photos.

-- Free Cancellation: Zillow listings can be cancelled without any additional charges or hidden costs.
+- Free Cancellation: Zillow listings can be cancelled without any additional charges or hidden fees.

-- Nationwide Coverage: Zillow’s For Sale By Owner services are accessible in all 50 states across America.
+- Nationwide Coverage: Zillow’s For Sale By Owner services are accessible in all 50 states.

 - User-Friendly Interface: Their website and mobile app are easy to use and navigate.
 Users can search for properties based on filters like location, price, features, and other criteria.